openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

         ESD_Bounding_Box (
             -1.539  0.61059 -8.08
             1.549   3.54    8.08 )

+        ESD_ORTSShapeDataOverrides (
-        Comment ( New addition: LOD improvement ) ESD_ORTSLODOverride (
+            Comment ( New addition: LOD improvement ) LODOverride (
                 0 300m
                 1 750m
                 2 1000m
             )
         )
+    )

 Observe how multiple LODs can be edited with a single parameter by specifying additional pairs of LOD indices and distances, and how not all LODs need to be present (LOD 3 is 2000m on both the old and new shape, so doesn't need to be changed).
-If a given shape does not have the LOD index specified (eg: LOD 4 does not exist on this shape, as the shape only has 4 LODs) then a warning is added to the log and the missing LOD is skipped.
+If a given shape does not have the LOD index specified (eg: LOD index 4 does not exist on this shape, as the shape only has 4 LODs) then a warning is added to the log and the missing LOD is skipped.

 Advanced articulation control
 -----------------------------